King's Valley

-King's Valley is a platform video game released by Konami for the MSX in 1985.
-The game is considered a spiritual successor to Konami's earlier arcade game Tutankham (1982), employing similar concepts such as treasure hunting in Egyptian tombs and an identical end-level music tune.
+King's Valley is a platform game released by Konami for the MSX in 1985.
+The game is considered a spiritual successor to Konami's arcade maze shooter Tutankham (1982), with the same theme of treasure hunting in Egyptian tombs and having an identical end-level music tune.
 It also has similarities to Lode Runner (1983).

 The game was initially released on ROM cartridge with 15 levels.
-It was also planned to be released on floppy disk with 60 levels but that version was shelved.
-The floppy disk version would ultimately be released a few years later in 1988 as part of Konami Game Collection Vol. 1 on MSX.
+A floppy disk version with 60 levels was planned, but shelved.
+It was included in the 1988 Konami Game Collection Vol. 1 for MSX.

 Gameplay

 King's Valley is a platform game with puzzle elements, in which the player controls an archaeologist exploring a tomb in search of jewels.
 On his way, the hero encounters an army of multi-colored mummies chasing him and uses throwing knives for protection.
 To reach the hidden gems, the archaeologist must use special tools, such as pickaxes, which allow him to dig through brick walls.
 There are a total of 15 rooms in the game, some of which occupy two screens, and only after collecting all the jewels on the level, the door to the next stage opens.